 Online Video Appointments

 The fee for online video appointments is the same as in-person appointments.
-With a $10 surcharge for appointments on weekends and public holidays.

 What are the benefits of online video appointments?

 - Live video appointments.
 Talk face-to-face to your doctor via camera using your smartphone, tablet or computer.

 - Simple & convenient.
 No need to download any software.

 - Avoiding your need to travel to the doctor’s clinic

 - Get prescription delivered to your pharmacy for pick-up straight away.
 We can fax prescription to any pharmacy anywhere in New Zealand.